-The 5 C's of Successful Relationships
+The 5 C's of successful relationships

-Broken relationships, and especially broken families, are becoming increasingly evident in our society today – and many people suffer the fall out.
+Sadly, broken relationships, and especially broken families, are becoming increasingly evident in society today, and many suffer the fall out.
 Pain, fear, anger, rejection, loss of confidence and self-esteem are just some of the issues that people wrestle with as a result.
 But what can be done?
 Are such broken relationships inevitable?
 Is it better that we simply never bother to get close to others?
 It would certainly be less painful!

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.